tyleryouk/00os-origin/1000xbrain/knowledge/rules/patterns/communication/message-command-validation.md

 ## Conclusion

 Effective message-command validation ensures clear communication and proper execution of commands in the 1000xbrain cognitive architecture.
-By implementing these validation patterns, you can prevent errors and maintain consistency in command processing.
+By implementing these validation patterns with the space-only format, you can prevent errors and maintain consistency in command processing.